MS-binche/windows-itpro-docs/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-overview.md

 > [!NOTE]
 > For information on how to use the Event Viewer, see [Windows Event Viewer](https://docs.microsoft.com/host-integration-server/core/windows-event-viewer1).
+> Windows event logs for SmartScreen is disabled by default, users can use Event Viewer UI to enable the log or use the command line to enable it: wevtutil sl Microsoft-Windows-SmartScreen/Debug /e:true

 |EventID | Description |
 | :---:         |     :---:      |